robrwo/MooX-Should/README.md

 It allows you to completely ignore any type restrictions on [Moo](https://metacpan.org/pod/Moo) attributes at runtime, or to selectively enable them.

-Note that you can specify a (weaker) type striction for an attribute:
+Note that you can specify a (weaker) type restriction for an attribute:

 ```perl
 use Types::Common::Numeric qw/ PositiveNum /;